T-Fletcher/mailchimp-recurring-html-email-generator/README.md

 **Optional:**

 - [Pantheon's terminus](https://docs.pantheon.io/terminus)
-- aws-cli (optional, for S3 logging)
+- aws-cli (optional, for S3 logging.
+Assumes you are logged into `aws-cli` as a user with `write` permissions to this bucket)

 ## Quick start